Guided Morocco Tours

 The Red City Called Marrakesh

-Explore the back street maze of Marrakesh with your guide.
-Visit Ben Youssef Medersa, the Koutoubia mosque, and the Marrakesh Museum or the Saadian tombs.
-You'll have free time to explore the many restaurants and shops in this most iconic city.
-The vast souk (market) is comprised of many specialist areas e.g. metalwork, carvers, dyers souk, weavers: where you can watch crafters ply their trade.
-Carpets and carpet sellers entice you into their shop with a glass of sweet of mint tea.
-Search hidden shops for treasure, selling Berber jewelry, old silver and African beads; or spices, olives, fresh herbs; or traditional apothecaries where you can buy all manner of potions to heal or cast spells of love or revenge.
+Marrakesh is a wonderful maze of back streets with history that must first be introduced with a guide.
+Visit Ben Yousef Medersa, the Koutoubia mosque, and the Marrakesh Museum or the Saadian tombs.
+Afterward, you'll be free to explore the many restaurants and shops in this most iconic city.
+The vast souks (market) are comprised of many specialist crafts e.g. metalwork, carvers, dyers, weavers: where you can watch them at work.
+Carpets sellers might entice you into their shop with a glass of of mint tea.
+Search hidden shops for treasure, old Berber jewelry, silver and African beads; or fresh spices, olives, fresh herbs,; or traditional apothecaries where you can buy all manner of potions to heal or cast spells of love or revenge.
 Marrakesh is also called the Paris of Africa for the numerous flower lined boulevards and gardens.
-Visit the Majorelle estate garden and museum, previously owned by Yves Saint Laurent.
+The Majorelle estate garden and museum was previously owned by Yves Saint Laurent.
+Visit early in the morning or later in the day to avoid the line ups.

 Day 13